 Save Room For Dessert

 Ultimately, this landmark Indian restaurant serves some if London’s most creative, modern Indian cuisine.
 It’s a wonderfully lively environment for social, upscale Indian dining in London.
-The desserts are also colorful and stunning– including pastel piped kulfi and other micro-gastronomy inspired presentations.
+Zaika’s desserts are also wonderfully colorful and stunning– think pastel piped kulfi and other micro-gastronomy inspired presentations.
+Beautiful!

-(And, for what it’s worth, even the wash rooms are pretty!)
+(And, for what it’s worth, even the wash rooms here are pretty.)

 Dishoom (Industrial-Chic Bombay Traditional)

 Dishoom in Covent Garden has a reputation that precedes.
 One of London’s most popular Indian restaurants pays homage to the Irani cafés and kaleidoscopic culinary traditions of Bombay.
-With multiple locations in Covent Garden, Kensington, King’s Cross and others, we like the youthful, industrial-chic ambiance of the Shoreditch location best.
+There are multiple locations in Covent Garden, Kensington, King’s Cross and elsewhere, but we like the youthful, industrial-chic ambiance of the Shoreditch location best.
+(Trust me.)

 Dishoom offers Bombay-style breakfast, lunch, afternoon chai, dinner, and late-night tipples (India’s answer to bar snacks).
 Their tagline, “From Bombay With Love”, says everything you need to know about the ambiance.